 - 14_16 September 2020: Field trip_Visit of LIFE AMPHICON team_List of Attendance

 It is crucial for the successful implementation of the project that the locals are regularly informed about activities, being implemented in the scope of the project.
-We inform them through Information Bulletins, which are published twice a year and are distributed among the households.
-An electronic version of the Bulletin is published on our website as well.
+We informed them through Information Bulletins, which were published twice a year and were distributed among the households.
+An electronic version of each Bulletin was published on our website as well.
 The Bulletins contain key project information.
-LIFE Stržen will also be presented at the annual event “Notranjska Park Days” in May.
-We will describe the course of the project in detail and show the significance of LIFE projects regarding the complexity of nature conservation.
-On this event we will highlight the locals who supported our project during the preparation phase and helped us with its implementation.
-Additionally, we will prepare an exhibition of children’s artwork we will receive for the creative competition.
-In the scope of project LIFE Stržen, Notranjska Regional Park offers nature science field trips for schools and organizes creative contests for schools and kindergartens, and two nature conservation camps for youth.
+LIFE Stržen was also going planned be presented at the annual event “Notranjska Park Days” in May. at the event, we described the course of the project in detail and show the significance of LIFE projects regarding the complexity of nature conservation.
+On this event we highlighted the locals who supported our project during the preparation phase and helped us with its implementation.
+Additionally, we prepared an exhibition of children’s artwork we have received for the creative competition.
+In the scope of project LIFE Stržen, Notranjska Regional Park offered nature science field trips for schools and organized creative contests for schools and kindergartens, and two nature conservation camps for youth.

 E3.1 INFORMING LOCALS ABOUT PROJECT ACTIVITES